 - National Transit Database (NTD): AV deployment tracking data and statistics

-- Congressional Research Service (CRS): Reports on autonomous vehicle regulation and policy for those seeking in-depth congressional analysis
+- Congressional Research Service (CRS): Reports on autonomous vehicle regulation and policy for in-depth congressional analysis

 Challenges and Considerations